-204 Administrative Law Judge's Ruling, January 30, 2020.
+206 Administrative Law Judge's Ruling, January 30, 2020.

-205 All subsequent references are to the Public Utilities Code unless otherwise specified.
+207 All subsequent references are to the Public Utilities Code unless otherwise specified.

-To ensure accountability and effectiveness in execution of these meetings, Commission staff shall audit compliance with the workshop requirements adopted here.
-Staff audits shall hold the utilities accountable for the quality and content of the meetings.206 To this end, the utilities shall notify Energy Division staff at least one (1) month in advance of upcoming meetings.
-Additionally, the utilities must submit after meeting reports to ensure the following goals and outcomes were achieved at each meeting: (1) local and tribal government inputs were considered when planning resiliency measures; (2) current resiliency and hardening projects plans/active project statuses were shared; (3) data was made available to local and tribal governments about projects and efforts; and (4) technical staff were made available to answer questions and engage with local and tribal governments.
+208 Counties of Marin, Napa, and Sonoma Reply at 5.

+government inputs were considered when planning resiliency measures; (2) current resiliency and hardening projects plans/active project statuses were shared; (3) data was made available to local and tribal governments about projects and efforts; and (4) technical staff were made available to answer questions and engage with local and tribal governments.

-In summary, upon date of issuance of this decision, the utilities are directed to submit Tier 2 advice letters within 30 days of this decision's effective date.
+In summary, upon date of issuance of this decision, the utilities are directed to submit Tier 2 Advice Letters within 30 days of this decision's effective date.
 In each utility advice letter, the utilities shall document their plans to conduct semi-annual workshops that will help empower local jurisdictions with a better understanding of grid operations, utility infrastructure, and the nature of weather events alongside utilities' PSPS mitigation initiatives in order to make informed decisions on where to focus their resiliency planning efforts, capital investments, and pre-PSPS event operations.
 This advice letter should specifically address how the utilities plan to develop or ensure that effective internal communication processes exist for managing the interface with local and tribal government by enumerating how they will achieve the outcomes below: